joko100200/2dInducedMetric/README.md

 Code Explination:
  Better explination of the mesh can be found in refrences with the word file here I will just explain what code file does what

- mesh.f95: generates the mesh. ofc the mesh is an abstract and isn't real it just uses UVToIndex and IndexToUV to create all the nodes that mesh will evaluate the metric and connections on.
- Once mesh has finished it outputs the metric and the connections into there own files called metric.out and connections.out.
- In metric.out row i of the file is IndexToUV(i,u,v,...) is the uv point in the mesh and the 6 columns corespond to the 3 unique metric values and the 3 unique inverse metric
- 1st | g_(11) g_(12) g_(22) g^(11) g^(12) g^(22)
- .
- .
- .
- Tst | g_(11) g_(12) g_(22) g^(11) g^(12) g^(22)
- The way the connections file is organized in the same way where the rows corespond to the u,v point by Index to U,V and we store all six unique connections as such.
- 1st | 111 112 122 211 212 222
- .
- .
- .
- Tth | 111 112 122 211 212 222

- T here is just used to represent the total number of points in the mesh which is calculated quite early on the mesh.
- If you open up mesh you will be able to see what I meah its ut*vt from this This code uses finite diffrence to calculate the partial derivatives

- xyz.f95: These are our functions where we take our flat 2d uv surface and we put all points through and write that output to a specified file.
-When the mesh code above calls it it gives it 'uv.out', T, 'xyzuv.out' xyz.f95 then takes uv.out reads every row u,v and then puts it through whatever function switch told it to then writes that output to xyzuv.out where xyzuv.out is organized by x(u,v),y(u,v),z(u,v) mesh.f95 reads that file after the call then puts all data into an array of size (T,3) to do finite diffrence derivatives.
- To see more explination go to the actual code it has explination of all the variables

- GeodesicIntegrator.f95: This code is what actually calculates the geodesic on the mesh because of the way mesh outputs the connections as well as the metric file we run this code seperatly which lets us quickly see results.
-Basically we don't need to recreate the mesh everytime we want to run the geodesic calculation we can just run the geodesic calculation.
  This code is completely intrinsic and the only refrence to xyz.f95 is to make uvpath.out -> xyzuvpath.out which is how we can see the curvature.
 However you can graph uv.path by itself and see the curve in 2d.
 The way it integrates the geodesic equation is as follows:
  Reads initial conditions for initial u and v